 Fiscal policy should be used to achieve both revenue generation and public health goals.
 As recognized by public health experts, fiscal measures, such as tax and price measures, are a key component of a comprehensive tobacco policy.

-We do not, however, support excessive tax increases which can have the adverse effect of undermining public health objectives.
-Governments must strike a balance between maintaining taxes at levels that achieve their policy objectives and not making tobacco products unaffordable for adult smokers.
-Finding this right balance will depend on many local factors.
+We do not, however, support excessive tax increases.
+In our view, governments must strike a balance between maintaining taxes at levels that achieve their policy objectives and not making tobacco products unaffordable for adult smokers.
+Finding this right balance will depend on many factors.
 As the International Monetary Fund has stated, “Ultimately, tobacco excise tax rates must reflect the purchasing power of the local consumers, rates in neighboring countries, and, above all, the ability and willingness of the tax authority to enforce compliance.”

 One key factor in deciding on the right tax rate is the potential impact that tax increases have on the development of illicit trade.
 It is clear that illicit trade is driven by a large number of factors including excessive taxation.
 Although it is possible to maintain high tax levels without a corresponding high level of smuggling, tax remains a key incentive and therefore an important factor in regard to illicit trade in tobacco products.
 Moreover, governments must have the capacity, willingness, and ability to enforce the laws and control their borders.
 Experience shows that adopting a policy of gradual, regular tax increases combined with effective measures to counter illicit trade is the optimal way for governments to meet both revenue and health objectives, while reducing the risk of stimulating and fostering the illegal market.